sfdcbrewery/sriharideep.github.io/_posts/2018-10-31-ErrorHandlingSalesforceHandling.md

 ```

-Client-side errors on the other hand can bet trivial which can be caused by a remote technical error such as an AuraHandledException or a value that does not meet certain business rules.
+Client-side errors on the other hand can be trivial which can be caused by a remote technical error such as an AuraHandledException or a value that does not meet certain business rules.
 Here is the Lightning function that can handle the apex response on client-side:

 ```
 // Server-side action callback